grnet/snf-image/docs/installation.rst

 ============

 Before installing snf-image be sure to have a working Ganeti installation in your cluster.
-The installation process should take place in **all** ganeti nodes.
+The installation process should take place in **all** Ganeti nodes.
 Here we will describe the installation in a single node.
 The process is identical for all nodes and should be repeated manually or automatically, e.g., with puppet.